 \section{Conclusion}

-Prior results~\citep{zdyrski2020wind} in intermediate and deep water demonstrated that wind, acting though a wave-dependent surface pressure, can generate shape changes that become more pronounced in shallow water.
-Here, we utilized a multiple-scale analysis to couple weak wind with small, shallow-water waves, \ie{} $a_0/h \sim (k_E h)^2 \sim P k/(\rho_w g) \ll 1$.
-This gave a KdV-Burgers equation governing the wave profile $\eta$ which was solved numerically with a symmetric, solitary wave initial condition.
+Prior results~\citep{zdyrski2020wind} in intermediate and deep water demonstrated that wind, acting through a wave-dependent surface pressure, can generate shape changes that become more pronounced in shallower water.
+Here, we produced a novel analysis of wind-induced wave shape changes in shallow water using a multiple-scale analysis to couple weak wind with small, shallow-water waves, \ie{} $a_0/h \sim (k_E h)^2 \sim P k/(\rho_w g) \ll 1$.
+This analysis produced a KdV--Burgers equation governing the wave profile $\eta$, which we then solved numerically with a symmetric, solitary-wave initial condition.
 The deviations between the numerical results and a reference solitary wave had the form of a bound, dispersive tail, with differing signs for onshore and offshore wind.
 The tail's presence and shape are the result of a symmetric, pressure-induced shape change evolving under the inverse scattering transform.
 We also estimated the energy, skewness and asymmetry as functions of time and pressure magnitude.
-For onshore wind (positive $P$), wave energy and skewness increased with time while asymmetry decreased, while offshore wind produced the opposite effects.
+For onshore wind (positive $P$), the wave's energy and skewness increased with time while asymmetry decreased, while offshore wind produced the opposite effects.
 Furthermore, these effects were enhanced for strong pressures, and they reduced to the unforced case for $P=0$.
 The shape statistics found here show qualitative agreement with the results in intermediate and deep water.
 Finally, the wind speeds corresponding to these pressure differences were calculated and found to be physically realistic.